Americans with Disabilities Act Information

 The McCormick Place Station has a high-level boarding platform allowing for wheelchair accessibility.
 This platform is only accessible by stairs and an elevator located inside McCormick Place.

 This is a flag stop on weekend trains only, and trains do not stop at McCormick Place during the weekdays unless previously announced due to a special event.
-To board, passengers must be visible on the platform in order to be seen by the train engineer; to depart, passengers must notify the conductor/collector at the time they are collecting tickets.
+To board, passengers must be visible on the platform to be seen by the train engineer; to depart, passengers must notify the conductor/collector at the time they are collecting tickets.

 This is a Metra-owned station; therefore, South Shore Line trains only pick up and drop off Indiana-bound passengers.
 Passengers may not board at this station on westbound trains.

-Museum Campus/11th St.
+Museum Campus/11 St.

 The Museum Campus/11th Street Station has two high-level boarding platforms allowing for wheelchair accessibility.
 There are two high-level platforms at this station that can both be accessed by an elevator or stairs.
 Ticket vending machines are located on the west (eastbound) platform only.